BillRaymond/agile-in-action-podcast-repo/_posts/2021-10-05-introducing-a-proposal-for-a-product-manifesto.md

 libsynUrl: https://directory.libsyn.com/episode/index/id/20608019

 ---
-In today's podcast, I have a lively discussion with David Pereira, Head of Product at @Virtual Identity, who makes a bold proposal for a Product Manifesto.
+In today's podcast, I have a lively discussion with David Pereira, Head of Product at Virtual Identity, who makes a bold proposal for a Product Manifesto.

 David shares that while the Manifesto for Agile Software Development helped us change how we work, we now need a product manifesto to define how we deliver value.